 Expediting Pediatric Oncology Research

-- Provide a platform for comparative research through Children’s Oncology Group (COG)and other consortia or databases
+3. Provide a platform for comparative research with other consortia,

-- Monitor how well we as health care providers are meeting our overall oncologic goals of attaining high rates of cure while minimizing the adverse late effects of treatment in our childhood cancer survivors.
+4. Monitor how well we, as healthcare providers, are meeting our overall oncology goals of attaining high rates of cure while minimizing the adverse late effects of treatment in our childhood cancer survivors.